Frequently Asked Questions

 The TLEF is not an equipment fund.
 Applicants will not generally receive funding to buy equipment.
 If an applicant requests funding for equipment, the request must be justified in relation to the project goals, not exceed 30% of the overall project budget, and also include significant in-kind funding from the Faculty.

-UBC IT and CTLT will loan media equipment out to projects to support media development: this equipment is centrally provisioned and must be returned to the central pool once it is no longer needed by the project team.
+UBC IT will loan media equipment out to projects to support media development: this equipment is centrally provisioned and must be returned to the central pool once it is no longer needed by the project team.

 Catering requests should be proportionate and reasonable and the proposal must clearly show how such support will maximize the benefit of the overall project goals.
 The adjudication committee will cut catering costs if they are deemed excessive.